-- ✓ Ensure we have a Designated Safeguarding Lead (DSL) and DDSL's (Deputy Designated Safeguarding Leads) who have received appropriate training and support for this role and a job description for their role in place. - ✓ Ensure we have a designated teacher for CIC (Children in Care) and that this person is appropriately trained. - ✓ Ensure we have a nominated Governing Body member responsible for child protection who has received appropriate training. - ✓ Ensure every member of staff (including temporary and supply staff and volunteers) and the management committee knows the name of the designated senior staff responsible for child protection and their role. - ✓ Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated senior person responsible for child protection (or taking immediate action if appropriate). - ✓ Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on our school website. - ✓ Notify the relevant social worker if there is an unexplained absence of more than two days of a pupil who has a Child Protection Plan (previously known as being on the child protection register.) - ✓ Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at child protection conferences and core groups. - ✓ Keep written records of concerns about children, even where there is no need to refer the matter immediately. - ✓ Develop and then follow procedures where an allegation is made against a member of staff or volunteer including supply or agency workers, contractors or management committee members. - ✓ Ensure safe recruitment practices are always followed. - ✓ Ensure that all staff have read and understood this policy and part 1 and Annex A (Further Information) of Keeping Children Safe in Education (2016).
+- ✓ Ensure we have a Designated Safeguarding Lead (DSL) and DDSL's (Deputy Designated Safeguarding Leads) who have received appropriate training and support for this role and a job description for their role in place. - ✓ Ensure we have a designated teacher for CIC (Children in Care) and that this person is appropriately trained. - ✓ Ensure we have a nominated Governing Board member responsible for child protection who has received appropriate training. - ✓ Ensure every member of staff (including temporary and supply staff and volunteers) and the management committee knows the name of the designated senior staff responsible for child protection and their role. - ✓ Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated senior person responsible for child protection (or taking immediate action if appropriate). - ✓ Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on our school website. - ✓ Notify the relevant social worker if there is an unexplained absence of more than two days of a pupil who has a Child Protection Plan (previously known as being on the child protection register.)

+- ✓ Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at child protection conferences and core groups. - ✓ Keep written records of concerns about children, even where there is no need to refer the matter immediately. - ✓ Develop and then follow procedures where an allegation is made against a member of staff or volunteer including supply or agency workers, contractors or management committee members. - ✓ Ensure safe recruitment practices are always followed. - ✓ Ensure that all staff have read and understood this policy and part 1 and Annex A (Further Information) of Keeping Children Safe in Education (2019). - Ensure all teaching staff are familiar with the Teaching Online Safety in Schools document.